Gravitational collapse in AdS: instabilities, turbulence, and information: Conclusions and perspectives

 The black hole apparent horizon can be approached for the amplitude of the scalar field related to the initial profile.
 The horizon is formed after a definite number of recoils off the boundary of AdS boundary, also encompassing the straight collapse \cite{Santos-Olivan:2015yok}.
-In fluid/gravity correspondence, the gravitational collapse here may be transliterated into fluid dynamics in the turbulent regime, evoking wave turbulence.
 One may argue whether the gravitational collapse of a scalar field in more general conditions can lead to different turbulent profiles, including the possibility of the DCE to describe the holographic account of phase transitions in strongly-coupled quantum systems \cite{Brihaye:2019dck}.
 The method used here can be forthwith emulated in AdS${}_5$, for the family of generalized black brane solutions.
 From the general behavior of these solutions, one can expect it to give an account of the dual description of thermalization in models with confinement.
 Indeed, when switching on a scalar field of amplitude $\varepsilon$, it yields an infalling planar shell toward the interior of AdS, leading to a black brane formation and thermalization in the dual CFT \cite{Craps:2015upq}.
-Finally, some of the quantum aspects of AdS instabilities were addressed in Ref. \cite{Kuntz:2017pjd} and may be refined in the light shed by the results heretofore.
+Finally, some of the quantum aspects of AdS instabilities were addressed in Ref. \cite{Kuntz:2017pjd} and may be refined in the light shed by the results heretofore. \clt{Ref. \cite{Garfinkle:2011tc} points to the formation of an apparent horizon as a function of the parameters characterizing an initial profile of a massless scalar field in AdS.
+It provided additional features about thermalization processes when the gravitational dual system is approached.
+Besides, one can explore scalar field with a potential.
+Finally, Ref. \cite{Garfinkle:2011hm} suggested the black hole formation as the emergence of an apparent horizon, for sufficiently high values of the scalar field amplitude.
+Using the time elapsed to the black hole formation to estimate thermalization in field theory, thermalization was shown to set in fastly, near the causal bound.}

+\paragraph*{Declaration of competing interest.} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

+\paragraph*{Data Availability Statements:} the datasets generated during and/or analyzed during the current study are available from the corresponding author upon reasonable request.